 As part of the Children and Young People’s Emotional Wellbeing 2020 Plan, which is focused on transforming services that supports emotional, behavioural, and mental health needs of all children and young people in east and west Suffolk, a new Emotional Wellbeing Gateway website is now available to support professionals, parents and carers.

-Suffolk Schools' Choice Psychology and Therapy Services are able to offer a variety of attachment training options to schools and settings in Suffolk.
-Find our more information about attachment training (PDF, 2.4MB).
+Suffolk's Psychology and Therapeutic Service are able to offer a variety of attachment training options to schools and settings in Suffolk.
+Find out more information about attachment training (PDF, 2.4MB).

 Attachment Aware Schools